TheArturthur/CoppermindScraper/Cosmere/Zu (Roshar).md

 ## Appearance and Personality
 Zu has golden hair and bronze skin that seems metallic.
-She wears traditional clothing, a wrap around the chest (like a warrior's sarashi) with loose flowing trousers and a thick coat.
+She wears traditional clothing: a wrap around the chest (like a warrior's ) with loose flowing trousers and a thick coat.
 She prefers her [[Shardblade\|Shardblade]] to be long and slender, with a wicked curve.
 Zu is eager and excitable.
 She is also blunt and to the point, yet playful.
 She has a strong relationship with [[Ua'pam\|Ua'pam]], hugging him as they enter [[Shadesmar\|Shadesmar]].
 He often preaches precaution, which she ignores to playfully unnerve him.